katzfintech/finance/README.md

 # finance
-This repository stores what I learned and sample codings for finance problems
+This repository stores what I learned and sample codings for finance